simonmichael/hledger_site/src/faq.md

 To ensure that no money is lost or created out of thin air, we simply require that a transaction's amounts add up to zero.

-This is an alternative to traditional [Credit/Debit notation](https://en.wikipedia.org/wiki/Debits_and_credits).
-Negative amounts are credits, positives are debits.
 See also [Ledger's discussion of this](https://www.ledger-cli.org/3.0/doc/ledger3.html#Stating-where-money-goes).

 If you're new to plain text accounting, you'll get used to reading